-These resources can help you manage your student loan debt and determine which loan repayment option is best for you during residency.
+These resources can help you understand loan repayment options, determine a student loan repayment strategy, and manage your finances.
 Find additional FIRST resources, including videos, fact sheets, and articles on the Financial Aid page.

-While you are looking forward to this next step in your medical career, you may also be experiencing mixed feelings of excitement as well as trepidation about the decisions that you must make in a short period of time.
+While you are looking forward to this next step in your medical career, you may also be experiencing mixed feelings of excitement and trepidation about the decisions that you must make in a short period of time.
 The following suggestions are provided to help you address important issues and to help you transition from medical school to residency.